wilmarcarinan/Thesis-Archiving-Management-System/readme.md

 2. `php artisan migrate`
 3. `php artisan serve`

+Note: Open your .env file and check if your APP_KEY has a value.
+If it does't have a value, run this in your cmd: `php artisan key:generate`

 This will install all Composer dependencies, create the database structure, and run the application.
 Open up your browser and navigate to `localhost:8000` to see it in action.
 Enjoy!

 [1]: https://laravel.com